ItsZeusX/NarMovies/README.md

 # NarMovies
 A Simple website that uses Express and EJS<br />
-All the movies are scraped from a "Pirated movies" mobile app
+All the movies are scraped from a pirated movies mobile app